AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Large selection of agents in Washington

-Available in Washington and Oregon only, Pemco is the cheapest provider in Washington on average.
+Available in Washington and Oregon only, PEMCO is our top choice for regional car insurance in Washington.
 It comes with a wide range of car insurance discounts, including discounts exclusive to drivers in Washington.
-If you’re looking for the cheapest provider in the state and several ways to bring your costs down, Pemco is our top choice.
+If you’re looking for a regional car insurance company and several ways to bring your costs down, PEMCO is our pick.

 • pro